Unveiling the secret world of cat oral health: Understanding and preventing oral health issues

 - Plaque Formation: Like humans, cats can develop dental plaque, a sticky film of bacteria that accumulates on the teeth and gums.
 Plaque formation begins shortly after eating and, if not removed, can harden into tartar.

 - Tartar Accumulation: Tartar, also known as dental calculus, is a hardened deposit that forms when plaque mineralizes.
 The stone is made up of 76% calcium phosphate, 3% calcium carbonate and the rest traces of magnesium phosphate and other metals.
-Tartar buildup can lead to gum irritation, bad breath (halitosis), and further progression of dental disease if left untreated.
+Tartar buildup can lead to gum irritation, bad breath (halitosis), and further progression of periodontal disease if left untreated.

 Gingivitis and Periodontal Disease